Hulian2000/Blog/readme.md

 optional arguments:
   -?, --help            show this help message and exit Setup
-Requirements
+Requirements:
 This project was created on a debian linux platform but should work on other unix based[not limited to] sytems.

-Tested on Debian Linux
-Python 2.7
-Cloning the repository
+Cloning the repository:
-git clone https://github.com/jakhax/pitches.git && cd pitches
+git clone
 Creating a virtual environment python2.7 -m virtualenv virtual-pitches source virtual-pitches/bin/activate